Going into 2020, Facebook is still one of the most popular and practical digital marketing tools that you can use to promote your business online.

 Be transparent about who you are

 Complete your profile completely.
 Put actual information about yourself or your business.
 Use real names, real locations, and real images.
-This not only lets Facebook know that you’re real but helps build trust with your page’s followers.
+This lets Facebook know that you’re real and helps build trust with your page’s followers.

 Use the 9:1:1 Ratio